Oleg-Krivosheev/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Expected Output

-Once script runs, a tidy data set will be generated, see [tidy.csv](tidy.csv).
+Once script runs, a tidy data set will be generated, see [tidy.txt](tidy.txt).

 ## Additional Information